 Please note that we will verify scores for all enrolling students, and any discrepancies between official and self-reported scores may jeopardize a student's place in the class.

 If you submit multiple scores, we will superscore the tests for our evaluation.
 This means we will consider the highest composite score and highest scores on each section, regardless of test date.
 Note that we do not require the writing portion of the ACT or the SAT.

-SAT Subject Tests, AP tests, and IB tests are not required and are only used in the application process if scores enhance an application.
+AP tests and IB tests are not required and are only used in the application process if scores enhance an application.
 They may also be used for credit and placement in the first year program.

 For students studying outside the U.S., please refer to our information for international students on standardized testing and test flexible policy.